gpt-sarthak/non_canonoical_word_order_hindi/README.md

-# Non-Canonical Word Order in Hindi — Strict Replication
+# Non-Canonical Word Order in Hindi — Replication

 Replication of: